 - All other factors

 Decisions on applications are made on an ongoing basis during the late Fall and early Spring semesters.
-Early applications are strongly encouraged and all applications for Fall admission should be received before January 15.
-Applicants that are accepted onto the program are required to make a formal decision on their offer by April 15th.
+Early applications are strongly encouraged.
+All applications for Fall admission should be received before December 15 for both the biochemistry program and the chemistry program.
+Applications received after the deadline can be considered after contacting the Director of Graduate Admissions.
+Accepted applicants are required to make a formal decision by April 15th.

-Further information on the graduate program is available by contacting our Graduate Coordinator, Debra Bennett, our Director of Graduate Admissions, Professor Ken Kuno, or at the Graduate School Website.
+Further information on the graduate program is available by contacting our Graduate Coordinator, Allison Pajor, our Director of Graduate Admissions, Professor Vlad Iluc, or at the Graduate School Website.